WebberZone/contextual-related-posts/readme.txt

 * Modified: Lookup priority for thumbnails.
 The thumbnail URL set in the Contextual Related Posts meta box is given first priority
 * Modified: Removed `border=0` attribute from `img` tag for HTML5 validation support
 * Modified: Default option for timthumb is disabled
+* Modified: Default option for post types to include is post and page
 * Fixed: Post image will now be loaded over https if the visitor is blogging on https

 = 1.9.1 =